Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

 \section{Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses}

-To validate the delay-domain sensing framework described in Section~\ref{sec:time-variant_impulse_response}, we conducted two representative experimental scenarios designed to capture both (i) coarse delay-domain magnitude variations induced by translational human gait and (ii) sub-wavelength, phase-sensitive variations induced by respiration.
+To validate the proposed framework described in Section~\ref{sec:time-variant_impulse_response}, we conducted two representative experimental scenarios designed to capture both (i) coarse delay-domain magnitude variations induced by translational human gait and (ii) sub-wavelength, phase-sensitive variations induced by respiration.